 Group Project: Learning Spaces

 Our client was the University of Sheffield Library who was looking to replace its current static website with a dynamic application.
-“Learning Spaces” is about helping students finding their preferred study space, based on location and filters.
+“Learning Spaces” is about helping students to find their preferred study space, based on location and filters.
 We were shown a similar system, made by another UK-based university, as an example of what was expected as a final result.
-Having seen the example provided, I wanted to build an app which would provide similar functionality in a simpler and more effective way, while also providing familiar experience to the University of Sheffield students.
+Having seen the example provided, I wanted to build an app that would provide similar functionality more simply and effectively, while also providing a familiar experience to the University of Sheffield students.

 My design is based on the latest trends in web design.
-It is fully responsive and offers three different viewports - for mobile, tablet and desktop devices - so that the screen estate can be utilised in the best possible way.
-What is more, some of the elements are rounded, so that it can look better on mobile devices with edge to edge displays.
-As there is a map for showing the user’s location and the University’s buildings, as well as list with buildings with an image of each, I wanted to have the colour scheme as clean as possible, so I used white all around and, as an accent colour, I have chosen the shade of blue, which is part of the University's logo.
+It is fully responsive and offers three different viewports — for mobile, tablet and desktop devices — so that the screen estate can be utilised in the best possible way.
+Rounded UI elements are used to make the design look better on mobile devices with edge to edge displays.
+As there is a map for showing the user’s location and the University’s buildings, as well as a list with buildings with an image of each, I wanted to have the colour scheme as clean as possible, so I used white all around and, as an accent colour, I have chosen the shade of blue, which is part of the University's logo.
 What is more, the typeface is the one that is used for the official University website.

 There is also an admin panel where buildings, study spaces, facilities, special periods and admins can be created, edited and deleted.
 The system comes with additional features, such as exam-only buildings and support for different operating hours for each special period, which are fetched from the database as efficiently as possible.